iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * If defined, the full path to the directory in which to store cached briefcases.
 * IMJS_IGNORE_CACHE
   * If defined, causes a locally cached copy of a a remote iModel to be deleted, forcing the iModel to always be downloaded.
+* IMJS_EXIT_AFTER_MODEL_OPENED
+  * If defined on iOS, the app will exit after successfully openening an iModel.
+This is used for automated testing with the iOS Simulator.

 ## Key-ins